 9. Eat healthy, sleep well, and be confident!

-If you don’t take care of your mind and body, studying will guarantee a successful MCAT exam.
+The advice on our list with the last last-minute MCAT study tips is to take care of your mind and body while studying.
+This will guarantee a successful MCAT exam.
 You must walk into the exam well-rested, and your brain has adequate nutrition to perform its best.
 Drink plenty of water, get plenty of sleep, avoid over-indulging on caffeine, and above all, be confident.
 By studying effectively, you won’t need to worry about any surprises on the exam.
 Instead, you will approach it calm, cool, and collected.
 This mindset is vital to ensuring you perform to your optimal to advance your dreams of becoming a doctor.